EventStore/EventStore/docs/server/security/user-authorization.md

 - Stream access is determined by the [authorization mechanism used](#stream-access)

 ::: tip
-Users managed in EventStoreDB are always granted a role that matches their username.
+Users managed in KurrentDB are always granted a role that matches their username.
 :::

 ## Stream access

-Stream access covers what actions a user can perform on a stream within EventStoreDB.
+Stream access covers what actions a user can perform on a stream within KurrentDB.
 These actions are:

 | Name              | Key   | Description |
 |-------------------|-------|-------------|